ZedDrebin/weather/README.md

 <h1>Weather CLI</h1>
-bash script that fetches weather from wttr.in<br><br>
+bash CLI Weather script fetches weather from wttr.in<br><br>
-<b>Usage</b>: Enter a city at the command line.
-This will become the default city.<br>
+<b>Usage</b>: Run weather.sh alone or with a command line argument.
+Arguments will become the default city. <br><br>
-Press 'q' to Quit or any other key to enter a new city.
+    Press q to Quit or any other key to enter a new city.